 All external controls and wiring must be suitable for mains voltage.
 Wiring should be in 3-core PVC insulated & sheathed cable, not less than 0.75mm2 (24 x 0.2mm) to BS.
 6500 Table 16 Wiring Regulations and local regulations.
+For IE reference should be made to the current ETCI rules for electrical installations.

-Connection must be made in a way that allows complete isolation of the electrical supply - such as a double pole switch, having a 3mm (1/8") contact separation in both poles, or a plug and socket serving only the boiler and system controls.
+Connection must be made in a way that allows complete isolation of the electrical supply - such as a double pole switch, having a 3mm (1/8") contact separation in both poles or a plug and socket, serving only the boiler and system controls.
 The means of isolation must be accessible to the user after installation.